-What did your baby hear during the first few months of life?
-Did you play loud beeping noises all day and night?
+What did your baby hear during his first few months of life?
+Did you startle him with beeping noises all day and night?

 What did your baby see?
-Did you shine bright lights over the crib?
-Did you allow groups of strangers in your house to watch his every move?
+Did you overpower her crib with beaming lights?
+Did you allow strangers in your house to stare at her?

 What did your baby eat?
 Did you withhold food for weeks at a time?

 What did your baby feel?
 Did you keep him alone in a box for the majority of the day?
 Did you continuously pierce his skin with needles?
 Did you stick tape to his cheeks and connect boards to his arms?

 When I tell people my twins arrived at 34 weeks, this is what I hear:

 Great job, Mom!

 This is why we need Prematurity Awareness – so people will understand the challenges and trauma our most fragile babies must work so hard to overcome.

 My twins spent six weeks in the NICU.
 That’s six weeks they heard continuous beeping sounds, instead of soothing lullabies.
 That’s six weeks they were blasted with bright lights, instead of being comforted by a soothing lamp.

 That’s six weeks of enduring heel pricks, PIC lines, x-rays, and incubators – instead of rocking in a comfy glider with mom and dad.